practicalcomputerscience/MicrobenchmarkGPHLlanguages/80 - language dependencies/README.md

 Pike | C | https://github.com/pikelang/Pike/tree/master/src
 PowerShell | C# is mainly used for the command-line interface _pwsh_ ("PowerShell Core" to run PowerShell scripts in Linux); see from here: https://openhub.net/p/powershell/analyses/latest/languages_summary | see also for example [Program.cs](https://github.com/PowerShell/PowerShell/blob/master/src/powershell/Program.cs)
-Prolog, SWI | C for gcc or clang | https://github.com/SWI-Prolog/swipl-devel Python | C for gcc or clang for CPython, which is the reference implementation for Python | see for example from [README.rst](https://github.com/python/cpython/blob/main/README.rst)
+Prolog, SWI | C for gcc or clang | https://github.com/SWI-Prolog/swipl-devel Python | C for gcc or clang for CPython, which is the reference implementation of Python | see for example from [README.rst](https://github.com/python/cpython/blob/main/README.rst)
 Raku | Rakudo compiler: C for a C compiler, and a Perl 5 installation; bootstrapping also includes the help of NQP ("Not Quite Perl") files; multiplatform | [Build requirements (Installing from source)](https://github.com/rakudo/rakudo/blob/main/INSTALL.md#build-requirements-installing-from-source)
 Roc | Rust and later additionally Zig | [Building the new Roc compiler from source](https://github.com/roc-lang/roc/blob/main/BUILDING_FROM_SOURCE.md#building-the-new-roc-compiler-from-source)
 Ruby | C for gcc to implement the YARV (Yet Another Ruby VM) | [YARV: Yet Another RubyVM](http://www.atdot.net/yarv/oopsla2005eabstract-rc1.pdf) by its designer Koichi Sasada from 2005